kjenney/aws-sso-get-creds/README.md

 # aws-sso-get-creds
-Shell functions to export AWS credentials from AWS SSO
+Homebrew package with shell functions to export AWS credentials from AWS SSO

 To install run this commands: